vnguyendon/gw-config-apis/bot/sequences/v2/SequenceDefinition_HowTo.md

      - for simplicity, the format used for culture is 2 letters (ie: use "en" for english instead of "en-GB" for exemple)
      - whereas the label is not mandatory, you should always provide labels with the choices as it will be seen by the user the visible question
+     - if the question is a child question present in a choice list, then this label is used as the label shown in choice list not as a separe question for the next step.
 * OptionalFeedback:
   * mandatory : false
   * type : object =>